Compiling with Mono¶

 - Unlike “classical” Godot builds, when building with the mono module enabled (and depending of the target platform), a data directory may be created both for the editor and for export templates.
 This directory is important for proper functioning and must be distributed together with Godot.
 More details about this directory in Data directory.

-# Build temporary binary scons p=windows tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin\godot.windows.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=windows target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=windows target=debug tools=no module_mono_enabled=yes scons p=windows target=release tools=no module_mono_enabled=yes
+# Build temporary binary scons p=windows tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin\godot.windows.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=windows target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=windows target=release_debug tools=no module_mono_enabled=yes scons p=windows target=release tools=no module_mono_enabled=yes

-# Build temporary binary scons p=x11 tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin/godot.x11.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=x11 target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=x11 target=debug tools=no module_mono_enabled=yes scons p=x11 target=release tools=no module_mono_enabled=yes
+# Build temporary binary scons p=x11 tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin/godot.x11.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=x11 target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=x11 target=release_debug tools=no module_mono_enabled=yes scons p=x11 target=release tools=no module_mono_enabled=yes

 The data directory is a dependency for Godot binaries built with the mono module enabled.
 It contains important files for the correct functioning of Godot.
 It must be distributed together with the Godot executable.